This week

 Newman Grads: Sunday Social (Sun, 11am) - Graduate students and young adults, meet after Mass in front of the church for casual conversation over coffee or brunch or sports.

-Sunday Student Dinner (Sundays after the 5 pm Mass.)
+Sunday Student Dinner (Select Sundays after the 5 pm Mass.)
 Meet some fellow students for dinner after Mass.
 Meals are prepared by various ministry groups of the parish and students themselves help with clean up.
 We invite a free will donation of $5-$7 to help defray the costs of the dinner.

 Wednesday